nginx-proxy/nginx-proxy/README.md

 ### SSL Backends

-If you would like the reverse proxy to connect to your backend using HTTPS instead of HTTP, set `VIRTUAL_PROTO=https` on the backend container.
+If you would like the reverse proxy to connect to your backend using HTTPS instead of HTTP, set `@proxy/virtualProtocol=https` on the backend container.

-> Note: If you use `VIRTUAL_PROTO=https` and your backend container exposes port 80 and 443, `nginx-proxy` will use HTTPS on port 80.
-This is almost certainly not what you want, so you should also include `VIRTUAL_PORT=443`.
+> Note: If you use `@proxy/virtualProtocol=https` and your backend container exposes port 80 and 443, `nginx-proxy` will use HTTPS on port 80.
+This is almost certainly not what you want, so you should also include `@proxy/virtualProtocol=443`.

 ### uWSGI Backends

-If you would like to connect to uWSGI backend, set `VIRTUAL_PROTO=uwsgi` on the backend container.
+If you would like to connect to uWSGI backend, set `@proxy/virtualProtocol=uwsgi` on the backend container.
 Your backend container should then listen on a port rather than a socket and expose that port.

 ### FastCGI Backends

-If you would like to connect to FastCGI backend, set `VIRTUAL_PROTO=fastcgi` on the backend container.
+If you would like to connect to FastCGI backend, set `@proxy/virtualProtocol=fastcgi` on the backend container.
 Your backend container should then listen on a port rather than a socket and expose that port.

 ### FastCGI Filr Root Directory

-If you use fastcgi,you can set `VIRTUAL_ROOT=xxx`  for your root directory
+If you use fastcgi,you can set `@proxy/virtualRoot=xxx`  for your root directory

 ### Default Host